Lenmbugua/CPP-PRACTICALS/README.md

 **Namespace using declarations**
 A using declaration lets us use a name from a namespace without qualyfing the name with a namespace-name::prefix

+**Comments**
+Comments are program text that is ignored by the compiler.
+Comments help the human readers of our programs.

+There are 2 types of comments in C++
+1.Single-line comments-A single line comment starts with a double slash(//) and ends with a new line.
+                        Everything to the right of the slashes on the current line is ignored by the compiler.Example:
+                        #include <iostream>
+                        using namespace std;
+                        int main()
+                        {
+                           cout << "let's learn single-line comments.";
+                           //This is a comment.its is ignored by the compiler. return 0;
+                        }
+2.Multiple-line comments-This are comments that begins with /* and ends with the next */

+What will be the output of the following statements?
+1.std:: cout << " /* ";- The output will be  /*
+2.std:: cout << " */ "; The output will be */
+3.std:: cout << /*  "*/" */;-This one will throw an error because the first two delimetres acts as a comment and the last does not have a closing delimeter.
+4.std:: cout << /*  "*/" /* "/*" */;-The output will be  /*  */  /*.